danielkbx/multi-storage/README.md

 When saving a file a list of URLs is provided, one for each provider.
 These URLs are used to read the file later.
 You can understand them as some kind of identifier.

+As of version 2 multi-storage does not support callbacks anymore.
+Instead, Promises are returned for all actions.

+# Changelog

+## 2.0

+- removed support for callbacks
+- added support for Promises
+- using provider's postStream for post calls when the provider does not provider a post method

 # Installation